miladesmailpour/minal-fantasy/README.md

 ## How to Contribute

 Challenges repository
-This is an open-source project Licensed by MIT which allows you to contribute and used open source codes used in this repo (All Branches).
+This is an open-source project Licensed by MIT which allows you to contribute and use open-source codes used in this repo (All Branches).
 More info: https://g.co/kgs/QWcHhF

 - Branches are named as modules [n] and each is a unique challenge.